icgretethe/AwarenessApp/README.md

 ~~d) Please add the Crisis Text Line under important contacts (Text START to 741741)~~
 **FIXED:** The phone's SMS app doesn't open, like it does for the phone numbers, but there isn't any easy way to fix this.

-e) under Get Educated please link to Kognito page on Counseling Services website
+e) Under Get Educated please link to Kognito page on Counseling Services website

 ~~f) This will be posted on Counseling Services website once its done.
 We have approval.~~
 **NOTE:**This is not relavent to the project code

-g) Under "Important Contacts" move the crisis numbers up above "Provident Counseling" and push everything else down.
+~~g) Under "Important Contacts" move the crisis numbers up above "Provident Counseling" and push everything else down.~~
+**FIXED:**

 h) Please put the National Suicide Prevention Lifeline (800.273.8255) at the bottom of the screen on the home page.